whistlegraph/aesthetic-computer/README.txt

   - [] One should be able to view source code / use `source` from inside vscode.
     - [] Can this produce a new file tab inside of vscode?
     - [] So in order to draw from a template, you can say `new brush` or `new painting`.
+  + Done
+  - [x] Add param to `publish` to rename the file.
+  - [x] Publishing the same piece more than once / overwriting a piece doesn't work in the editor.

+- [] `load` should load a photo / be similar to `paste` and work on mobile.

 *** media variables ***
   - [] Set "variable" names when using `done`, helpful for show and tell.